List of National Defence Academy alumni: Chiefs of staff

-As of october 2025, the academy has produced 2 Chiefs of Defence Staff, 15 Chiefs of the Army Staff (COAS), 13 Chiefs of the Naval Staff (CNS) and 11 Chiefs of the Air Staff (CAS).
-All incumbent service chiefs (Chief of the Army Staff General Upendra Dwivedi, Chief of the Naval Staff Admiral Dinesh Kumar Tripathi and Chief of the Air Staff ACM Amar Preet Singh) are NDA alumni.
+As of May 2026, the academy has produced 3 Chiefs of Defence Staff, 15 Chiefs of the Army Staff (COAS), 14 Chiefs of the Naval Staff (CNS) and 11 Chiefs of the Air Staff (CAS).
+All incumbent service chiefs (Chief of the Army Staff General Upendra Dwivedi, Chief of the Naval Staff Admiral Krishna Swaminathan and Chief of the Air Staff ACM Amar Preet Singh) are NDA alumni.